 Wilkinson Stekloff has handled some of the most significant litigation matters and investigations shaping professional and college sports today.
+Recognizing this fact, Law360 named the firm as one of just four Sports & Betting Practice Groups of the Year in 2020—the only boutique firm to be honored.
 The firm features a deep bench of lawyers with experience in sports litigation, led by Founding Partner Beth Wilkinson, who was recognized as a “Power Player” by Sports Business Daily.
 A more detailed description of some of our representative matters follows:

 - Todd McNair v.
 National Collegiate Athletic Association (Judge Shaller, Los Angeles Superior Court).
 Led by Partners Kosta Stojilkovic and Rakesh Kilaru, Wilkinson Stekloff won a verdict at trial for the NCAA in a lawsuit brought by former University of Southern California (USC) assistant football coach Todd McNair.
 McNair alleged that the NCAA had defamed him in a Committee on Infractions report that was issued in 2010 and affirmed by a separate appeals committee.
 Apart from many other findings against USC, the Committee found that McNair had known about the improper benefits that star running back Reggie Bush received while at USC, and that McNair had failed to provide truthful information about them.
 In his lawsuit, McNair alleged that the statements about him in the report were false and defamatory, and he sought over $27 million in damages for that claim.
 He also brought claims for breach of contract and negligence.
 McNair dismissed the contract and negligence claims shortly before the case went to the jury, and the jury subsequently issued a verdict for the NCAA, concluding that none of the challenged statements were false.
 After the verdict, Los Angeles Superior Court Judge Frederick C. Shaller called the advocacy in the case “the best I’ve seen since I’ve been a judge.”
 The Wilkinson Stekloff team received a "Shout-Out" from The American Lawyer for the win, and were named as "Law360 Legal Lions" for the victory.
 On January 16, 2019, Judge Shaller granted McNair’s Motion for a New Trial.
 An appeal is pending.